 What are growing tables?

-Whenever we see a new simple practical widely applicable gardening idea we have to try it.
+Whenever we see a new simple method of sprucing up your backyard, we have to try it.
 The most productive in recent years has been a growing table which is essentially a raised bed on legs.

 Our growing table is a metre by 70 centimetres in surface area with sides that give a 30 cm depth of a compost for growing vegetables.